EFTEC/BladeOneHtml/README.md

 * 1.8 2021/06/09
    * @checkbox and @radio now works with variables.
 The element is checked only if the value is not null, empty or zero.
 * 1.7.1 2021/02/06
-    * @item now marks the value "checked" or "selected" if the values is equals to the curent value of the parent object
+    * @item now marks the value "checked" or "selected" if the values is equals to the current value of the parent object
-    * Bootstrap 4 CDN now it uses the version 4.6
+    * Bootstrap 4 **CDN** now it uses the version 4.6
-    * for @item and @items, the field name and idname are created automatically.
+    * for @item and @items, the field name and **idname** are created automatically.
 If id is set, then it uses it.
 * 1.7 2021/01/12
     * @button now considers value as the value of argument while text the visual content.
-    * It also uses in_array instead of isset.
+    * It also uses in_array instead of isset().
     * Compatible with PHP 8.x
 * 1.6.1 2020/08/31
     * Pagination now it has "first" and "last" buttons.